SjoenH/local-bin/README.md

 ./epcheck [OPTIONS]

 # Examples:
-./epcheck                                    # Show all endpoints with full file lists ./epcheck --unused-only                     # Show only unused endpoints ./epcheck --pattern "Saker.*Drivere"        # Filter endpoints by regex pattern ./epcheck --format csv                      # Output in CSV format ./epcheck --interactive                     # Interactive mode with fzf ./epcheck --quick --truncate                # Fast mode with compact output
+./epcheck -s api/openapi.json -d src/     # Basic usage with custom spec and directory ./epcheck --unused-only                   # Show only unused endpoints ./epcheck --pattern "users"               # Filter endpoints by regex pattern ./epcheck --format csv                    # Output in CSV format ./epcheck --interactive                   # Interactive mode with fzf ./epcheck --quick --truncate              # Fast mode with compact output ./epcheck --no-colors                     # Plain text output without colors
 ```

+#### Performance:
+- **~6ms scan time** for typical projects (vs ~35ms for Bash version)
+- Concurrent processing of multiple files
+- Memory-efficient streaming file reading
+- Optimized regex matching for endpoint detection

+#### Bash Version:
+The original Bash implementation is still available as `epcheck-bash` for compatibility or when Rust is not available.

 ### epcheck Test Suite
 ---------------------

-The epcheck test suite validates the functionality of the epcheck script across different scenarios.
+The epcheck test suite validates the functionality of both the Rust and Bash versions of epcheck across different scenarios.
 The test suite now uses a SQLite database for robust data storage and includes a comprehensive CLI browser tool for analyzing test results.

 #### Database Features:
 - **SQLite Storage**: All test results stored in a relational database (`testbench.db`)